BradySBaker/mvp/_PRESS-RELEASE.md

   > A quote from a spokesperson in your company.

   "This idea of a random book finder popped into my head after recently having some issues finding a new title.
-There are so many books out there these days and I'm hoping to provide readers with an alternative to a library, or any other book searching methods."
+There are so many books out there these days and I'm hoping to provide readers with an alternative to a google search, or any other online searching methods.
+This app hopefully recreates that fealing of stumbling uppon a random book in the library"

 ## How to Get Started ##
   > Describe how easy it is to get started.